 Less than a year after the launch, Studiotime is profitable and growing steadily, raking in thousands of dollars every month.
 More than 1000 studios are featured on Studiotime.
 That's quite an impressive feat—according to Mike's calculations, there are around 20,000 studios in the world, meaning he already has more than 5 percent of them!
 Studiotime has been featured in key music industry publications like Hypetrak and Fader, and even on the BBC news.
 Convincing new studios to join is no longer difficult.
 "Whenever I contact a new studio, I usually don't even need to explain what we're doing", Mike says.
 "They have all already heard of us."

 Mike has since hired a team to manage the site so he can also focus on his other projects.

 Studiotime is providing him with a steady income without him having to put that much work into it.
 At the same time, he's constantly thinking about how to grow the site and offer more services for the studios.

 Excited about Sharetribe Go's potential for many aspiring entrepreneurs, Mike decided to start offering customization services for Sharetribe Go customers through his IT consultancy Thinkbox.io.
-A good example of the work Thinkbox has done is the clean look and feel of Roamer, another Sharetribe Go customer who focuses on student apartment rentals.

 If you would like to build a custom landing page for your Sharetribe Go site in Studiotime style, convert your mobile web app to a native mobile app, or add a membership pricing page or other custom pages, don't hesitate to contact Thinkbox to ask them for a quote.› Check out Studiotime